You know what QR Codes are and what they do. They’re advanced level barcodes that can store up to 7,089 characters.

 vi.
 On the page that loads, you will see two QR Code design options—custom with logo, and custom with background

 You can proceed with either of the design options.
-Marketers who use QR Codes for promotional use cases, often add design to them using their brand colors and logo.
+Marketers who use QR Codes for promotional use cases, often add designs to them.
+They do it using their brand colors and logo.

 vii.
 Once your QR Code is ready, say after you design it, click Done Editing and proceed to Download it